stylkand/PhysAI/readme.md

 ## **Details**
 The App takes as input live video frames of the patient doing his workout.
 Then a pose estimation neural network is applied so certain keypoints appear on screen real-time.
-Finally a smart classification algorithm classifies the workout exercise and computes the number of iterations.
+Finally a smart classification algorithm classifies the workout exercise and computes the number of iterations accomplished.

 ### 👔Team Members